gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release, we are recommending new C++ projects to use these plugins over [the existing software model plugins](userguide/native_software.html).
 The new plugins do not currently support C, Objective-C or Objective-C++ out of the box, but they have [a lot of other things to offer](userguide/cpp_plugins.html#cpp:features).

+### Build Init can now generate C++ sample projects

+If you want to get started quickly with a C++ project, try running `gradle init` and following the instructions to generate a sample C++ application or library.

 ### Support for additional Windows native toolchains

 In previous versions of Gradle, native builds using GCC with [cygwin64](https://www.cygwin.com/) or [mingw64](https://mingw-w64.org/doku.php) was reported to work, but was not officially supported.